im-vijayts/SEO-tool/README.md

 # SEOtool

-This si my first ever official "project" that I have done.
+This is my first ever official "project" that I have done.

 This is simply a webpage downloader.